How Do You Transplant A Japanese Maple Without Killing It?

 No matter how small the Japanese Maple is, start digging at least 1 foot away from the trunk.
 You need to save as much root mass as possible.

 For 3 to 5-foot tall maples, the distance from the trunk where you need to dig should be at least 2 feet.
 This will result in an initial root ball diameter of 4 feet.
-But in the process of digging and moving, some of the soil will fall away from the roots and the root ball will be about 3 feet wide.
+However, in the process of digging and moving, some of the soil will fall away from the roots, and the root ball will be about 3 feet wide.

 In general, the more roots you save, the better the chances for successful rooting of the maple.
 If the root ball is too heavy, get someone to help.